-Why shouldn't bakeries or other business that serve the public be able to decide what kinds of cakes or creative products they will make?
+Why shouldn't bakeries, florists, or other business that serve the public be able to decide what kinds of cakes or creative products they will make?

 Any business can decide what kind of products it will make.
-All that laws against discrimination-like the Colorado law at issue in this case-say is that, once a business that opens its doors to the public and decides to sell a particular product, it can't refuse to sell that product to someone because of who they are-for example, because they are lesbian, Jewish, or Black.
-The bakery here is just being asked to follow the law and provide the same services to gay couples that it provides to straight couples.
+All that laws against discrimination-like the Colorado law at issue in the Masterpiece case-say is that, once a business that opens its doors to the public and decides to sell a particular product, it can't refuse to sell that product to someone because of who they are-for example, because they are lesbian, Jewish, or Black.
+These businesses are just being asked to follow the law and provide the same services to gay couples that it provides to straight couples.